Ajithkrm6/Dev-Docs/Readme.md

-# Dev-Doc:
+# Dev-Docs:

-My main moto of this is to keep track of all the tech docs like - Installations - Setups - Tutorials
+My main moto of this is to keep track of all the tech docs like

+- Installations
+- Setups
+- Tutorials